Flight number: Spacecraft

-Flight numbers are also sometimes used for spacecraft, though a flight number for an expendable rocket (say, Ariane 5 Flight 501) might more reasonably be called the serial number of the vehicle used, since an expendable rocket can only be launched once.
+Flight numbers are also sometimes used for spacecraft, though a flight number for an expendable rocket (such as Ariane 5 Flight 501) might more reasonably be called the serial number of the vehicle used, since an expendable rocket can only be launched once.
 Space Shuttle missions used numbers with the STS prefix, for example, STS-93.
 SpaceX uses sequential numbers for flights of reused boosters.
 As an example, Crew-2 used booster B1061.2 (the second flight of booster B1061).